 If you and your spouse are planning to divorce in Texas, you may have questions about property division and who gets what.
 Texas is a community property state, one of only a handful in the country.

-How does the code define community and separate property?
+How does the code define these types of properties?

 Generally speaking, when either you or your spouse acquire property during your marriage, it becomes community property.
 In other words, even if you paid for it out of your own pocket and you are the only one who used it, you and your spouse own it equally.
 This makes it subject to property division when you divorce.